Contact the Central American Group to make your manufacturing investment in Costa Rica.

 More specialization in Costa Rican Free Zones

 Carlos Wong, president of Azofras, highlighted specific specialized cases such as the installation of two companies with sterilization services.
-Having this service available locally precludes the need to send the product abroad to undergo this process.
+Having this service available locally eliminates the need to send the product abroad to undergo this process.
 This reduces costs and allows multinationals to export directly to hospitals from their production facilities in Costa Rica.

 Another company installed warehouse systems with specialized storage.
 These products are very different from conventional ones and are made specifically for the life sciences sector.
 Other warehouses contain a supply of practically everything that large companies require within easy reach.